vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, and shall come forth; *they that have done good, unto the resurrection of life*; and *they that have done evil, unto the resurrection of damnation*.
 {% ct 'John 5:28-29' %}

-At the end of the 1,000 years Jesus will return to earth for the third time, and the New Jerusalem will descend from heaven with all the saved.
-Jesus will then flatten the Mount of Olives, creating a great plain on which the city will settle.
-And just like the resurrection of the saved marked the beginning of the 1,000 year period, the end of this period will be marked by the resurrection of the unsaved of all ages.
+Once the second phase of the judgment concludes at the end of the 1,000 years, Jesus will return to earth for the third time, bringing with Him all the redeemed and the glorious New Jerusalem.
+He will then level the Mount of Olives, creating a vast plain on which the city will rest.
+At that time, the second resurrection will occur—this time of the lost from all ages.
+Just as the resurrection of the saved marked the beginning of the millennium, so the resurrection of the lost will mark its close.
+For the first time in history, all who have ever lived since the creation of Adam and Eve will be gathered together—a vast, numberless multitude—for the third and final phase of the judgment.

 ## What happens to Satan?

 > And when the thousand years are expired, *Satan shall be loosed out of his prison*.
 {% ct 'Revelation 20:7' %}

-After the second resurrection, Satan will be free once again to deceive and manipulate the unsaved.
+After the second resurrection, Satan will once again be free to deceive and manipulate the newly resurrected lost.

 ## What happens next?